-As we embark upon the 2019-2020 season and ready our minds and spirits for another year of teaching and learning I’d like to bring a few things to your attention.
+As we embark upon the 2020-2021 school season and ready our minds and spirits for another year of teaching and learning I’d like to bring a few things to your attention.

 The curriculum is paused upon its proposed roll out from the UCP government.
 For those early on in their teaching careers, resources are still available, and best practices from your colleagues, at your side.
 For those of us that have taught through the last big curriculum update, I wish with you that the government makes wise and swift decisions so our students are learning thought provoking current outcomes to help their skills soar, and to make our high school student complement, job ready and driven, to take educated risks for their personal development.
 Signals from the Provincial ATA and the UCP government point to the high probability that this round of government will see change, which speaks again to the importance of ensuring you are engaged and informed about the process.